SeoaneGrovas/TextAdventure_TheTimeLoop/README.md

 # TextAdventure_TheTimeLoop
-This is a simple text adventure :)
+This is a simple text adventure where I experiment with python :)

 I did this proyect with the idea of making a bit more complex code than I was used to and to practice my narrative skills.